 One of these changes involved the App Switcher and the way apps are closed, with Apple introducing a gesture that was much more cumbersome than the simple swipe up to close option that was available on devices with a Home button.

-To close an app in iOS 11 on iPhone X, you need to open up the App Switcher, press a finger on an app until the red "-" appears in the corner, and then tap that - to close it.
+To close an app on iPhone X, XS, XS Max, or XR, on iOS 11 you need to open up the App Switcher, press a finger on an app until the red "-" appears in the corner, and then tap that -- to close it.

 In iOS 12, the process has been simplified, and it's once again a swipe gesture.
 Here's how to do it: